-- Minor updates shall have no or minimal impact to the construct and most assessment items or should address necessary revisions to accurately reflect how the framework has been operationalized in the assessment.
-Minor updates may also include textual changes to the framework documents that have no direct impact on the assessments.
-Minor updates may be carried out directly by the Content Advisory Group with additional contributors if desirable (see Principle 3). - Moderate updates shall keep constant a significant portion of the current framework and assessments but may require that several existing items be discontinued and/or new items be created, such as to reflect important changes in the field that are still generally consistent with the current construct.
-Moderate updates shall be carried out by convening a Development Panel (see Principle 4). - Major updates may retain some aspects of the current framework and assessments but will likely require extensive changes to some or most elements of the current framework and assessment items.
-An intentional substantive change to the construct shall be classified as a major update.
-Major updates shall be carried out by convening a Development Panel (see Principle 4). - h) The Board charge shall explicitly articulate whether maintaining trends with assessment results from the previous framework should be prioritized above other factors, recognizing that the initial judgment is evaluative and the ultimate determination will be made based on empirical data.
+- h) The Board charge for substantive updates shall explicitly articulate whether maintaining trends with assessment results from the previous framework should be prioritized above other factors, recognizing that the initial judgment is evaluative and the ultimate determination will be made based on empirical dataanalyses.
 For NAEP Reading and Mathematics in particular, maintaining trends is expected to be highly prioritized in framework updates in the absence of exceptional circumstances.
-It is assumed that minor updates should not pose significant threats to current trendlines, whereas maintaining trendlines would not likely be a realistic priority for major updates.
-The number and nature of the changes for moderate updates will directly impact the likelihood of maintaining trendlines; articulating whether or not this is a primary goal upfront will encourage prioritization of necessary changes. - All frameworks and specification documents shall be subject to full Board approval regardless of the scope of the changes.
+It is assumed that minor updates should not pose significant threats to current trendlines, whereas maintaining trendlines wouldmay or may not likely be a realistic priority for majorsubstantive updates.
+The number and nature of the changes for moderatesubstantive updates will directly impact the likelihood of maintaining trendlines; articulating whether or not this is a primary goal upfront via the Board charge will encourage prioritization of necessary changes. - i) All frameworks and specification documents shall be subject to full Board approval regardless of the scope of the changes for both minor and substantive updates.